apaluca/vscode-server-on-demand/README.md

 - Docker installed for building images
 - OpenSSL for generating self-signed certificates

+## Kubernetes Compatibility

+This project has been tested with Kubernetes v1.21 - v1.28.
+The manifests use API versions that may need to be updated for newer Kubernetes versions.

 ## Getting Started

 ### 1. Clone the Repository